-Infraction of any school rules not covered in this limited list of infractions and disciplinary actions.
+Infraction of any school rules not covered in this limited list of infractions is subject to disciplinary actions.

 Any disciplinary action taken will depend upon the severity of the infraction and the recurrence of misbehavior on the part of the offender.